pierrebarbera/scrapp/README.md

 |`--no-cleanup` | Keep all intermediate files (WARNING: could be millions!) |
 |`--seed` | Random number generator seed |

+### Test Data

+The [test folder](test/) contains a small test dataset, as well as a small [shell script](test/test.sh) showcasing how to use the program.

 ## Installation

 <!--
 ### Through Conda
+The simplest, self contained way to get and set up SCRAPP:
 ```
 conda install -c bioconda scrapp
 ```